Close Menu

 LEGAL EVIDENCE

-If a court declares a beneficiary legally incompetent to manage their own finances, then the beneficiary must have a payee.
-If a beneficiary who has been found legally incompetent requests direct payment of benefits, then the SSA must get evidence showing the beneficiary is now competent.
-The beneficiary must continue to have a payee as long as they don’t have legal evidence proving competence.
+If a court declares a beneficiary legally incompetent to manage their own finances, then they must have a payee.
+For example, if the beneficiary is legally incompetent and requests direct payment of benefits, then the SSA must get evidence of competence.
+If this is you, then you must continue to have a payee.
+You must do so as long as you don’t have legal evidence proving you are competent.

 MEDICAL EVIDENCE

-Medical evidence is evidence from a doctor or psychologist that tells the SSA whether a beneficiary is able to manage their funds.
-Usually, the medical evidence is a signed opinion by a doctor who knows or has examined the beneficiary.
+Medical evidence is evidence from a doctor that tells the SSA whether you are able to manage funds.
+Usually, the medical evidence is a signed opinion by a doctor.
 The SSA will use this medical evidence if it is up to date.
 This usually means the exam was within the last year.
 Medical evidence from a doctor is very important to SSA, but is not the only factor they consider.

 LAY EVIDENCE

-Unless there is evidence of legal incompetence, SSA must also consider lay evidence to determine the ability to manage funds.
-The SSA can have a face to face interview with the beneficiary, which is the person who is getting the benefits.
-They can review statements from family and friends.
+Unless there is evidence of legal incompetence, the SSA must also consider lay evidence about the ability to manage funds.
+The SSA can have a face to face interview with the parties.
+They can also review statements from family and friends.
 Likewise, they can ask questions about how the beneficiary will deal with their own money.
-Each case is looked at by the SSA and then a decision is made.
+Each case is looked at by the SSA, who then makes a decision.

 WHO MAY NOT BE A REPRESENTATIVE PAYEE?

-A payee must meet SSA’s qualifications.
+A payee must meet SSA’s rules.
 Generally, a person cannot be a payee if the person:

 • violates the Social Security Act

-• is convicted of an offense resulting in imprisonment for more than one year
+• is in prison for more than one year

 • receives SSA benefits through a payee